 How Strong Are Dental Implants?

 How strong dental implants are depends on several factors, but mostly, it depends on your jawbone.
-Titanium screws don’t break on their own.
+Titanium rarely if ever breaks.
+Titanium metal is stronger than a tooth.
+Implants can break but don’t break on their own.
 But if it doesn’t fuse to your jawbone correctly, it can cause enormous problems for you.

 Are you interested in replacing a missing or damaged tooth with a dental implant?
 We can help you achieve a healthy smile (and jawbone).
-Click here to get in touch, and we will get in touch within 24 hours.
+Contact Rockville Dental Arts for a dental implant consultation.